-Tooth sensitivity is irritating, and it can be a sign of a serious dental problem.
+Tooth sensitivity is a common problem, and it can be a sign of a serious dental problem.
 In most cases, it won’t go away on its own and can affect your quality of life.

 There are four common causes.

-The first is worn enamel.
-Enamel protects the “dentin” layer of the tooth.
-Dentin is a hard material, but a thin one.
-It protects the tooth’s pulp, which means it’s close to the nerve endings in your teeth.
-You can lose enamel by over-brushing, drinking acidic drinks, using acidic mouthwash, or eating acidic foods.
-You can also wear out your enamel by crunching ice on a regular basis, or by grinding your teeth at night (i.e. bruxing) or during the day (when you’re more stressed-out).
+1) Worn enamel: Enamel protects the “dentin” layer of the tooth.
+Dentin is the soft layer of the tooth right under the enamel.
+It protects the tooth’s pulp, which means it’s close to the nerve of your teeth.
+You can lose enamel by brushing too hard, drinking acidic drinks, mouthwashes, and foods.
+You can also wear out your enamel by crunching ice on a regular basis, or by grinding your teeth at night (i.e. bruxing) or during the day (perhaps due to stress).

-The second cause is gum disease.
-As gingivitis progresses to periodontitis it wears away enough of your gumline to start exposing your tooth’s root.
+2) Gum disease: As gingivitis progresses to periodontitis, your gums may recede, exposing the sensitive root.
 Nerves run straight through the middle of the root.
 Again, the layer of dentin in your tooth’s root is not enough to keep the nerves from sensing heat, cold, or pressure.

-The fourth cause is some dental procedures, which can create tooth sensitivities, at least initially.
-If you’ve gotten a filling, a crown, or a tooth whitening procedure recently then some tooth sensitivity is normal.
-This form of tooth sensitivity is the only one that can go away on its own, though you should speak to your dentist if the pain is especially great, or if it persists for too long.
+4) Recent dental procedures: having a recent procedure done can cause some tooth sensitivity, at least initially.
+If you’ve recently gotten a filling, crown, or a tooth whitening procedure, some tooth sensitivity will be normal.
+This form of tooth sensitivity is the only type that may subside on its own, though you should speak to your dentist if the pain is especially great, or if it persists for too long.

 There are a few steps you can take at home to reduce tooth sensitivity, like switching to a desensitizing toothpaste and using a soft-bristled toothbrush.

 We recommend you reduce your intake of acidic foods.
-Soda is a main culprit, as are other sugary drinks.
+Soda is one of the main culprits, as are other sugary drinks.
 Drink water whenever possible.

 It may help to switch out your mouthwash.
 Switching to a warm salt rinse or rinsing with coconut oil can be a good alternative to alcohol-based mouthwashes.

-You may need to address underlying issues, including fillings, crowns, bonding, or with a root canal.
-Your dentist can also check for signs of bruxism (nighttime teeth-grinding), and can fit you with a custom-mouthguard if you brux.
-We can check for signs of gum disease, and determine whether you’ll need a gum graft to address the problem.
+You may need to address underlying issues, including defective fillings/crowns/bonding/etc. Or, you may need a root canal due to having nerve damage in the tooth as a result of decay or trauma.
+Your dentist can also check for signs of night time teeth-grinding (bruxism), and can fit you with a custom-mouthguard if you grind.
+We can check for signs of gum disease, and determine whether you’ll need a gum graft to cover up exposed areas.

-To reduce or eliminate tooth sensitivity, schedule an appointment at Pure Dental Arts today.
+If you are concerned about tooth sensitivity, schedule an appointment at Pure Dental Arts today!